LaNsHoR/BananaDB/README.md

 And don't cry anymore.
 Don't worry about SQL injections :)

-**/!\ WARNING 2**: Don't forget to add the equal character after the field name when you are updating. **Just like MySQL** is our motto.
+**WARNING 2**: Don't forget to add the equal character after the field name when you are updating. **Just like MySQL** is our motto.

-**/!\ WARNING 1 (AGAIN)**: Remember that variables inside strings are not checked.
+**WARNING 1 (AGAIN)**: Remember that variables inside strings are not checked.
 Use a single parameter for each variable, like in examples.

 ##### Updating more than one field with variables (PHP 5.4+ Version) [RECOMMENDED]